Are Wall Air Conditioners Expensive To Run?

 How Many Watts Does Your AC Unit Consume?

-The energy-saving label of your air conditioner displays the power usage of your ac unit, which is measured in watts.
+The energy-saving label of your air conditioner displays the power usage of your AC unit, which is measured in watts.
 It refers to the rate at which a device consumes or produces electricity.

 A medium-sized window or wall-mounted air conditioner consumes 900 watts per hour.